therod/theminimalistcoder/app/data/commonplace/jobs-to-be-done.md

 ---
 title: "Jobs to be Done"
 image_url: "https://theminimalistcoder.s3-eu-west-1.amazonaws.com/public/JTBDLOGO.jpg"
-description: "“Customers are not interested in your solution.
-They are only interested in their problems.”
+description: "Customers are not interested in your solution.
+They are only interested in their problems.
 So what job is your product or service solving?
-How does it make your customers’ lives better?"
+How does it make your customers’ lives better?
+I want to learn more about this way of thinking about building products and services, that's why I started a [Jobs To Be Done Meetup](https://www.meetup.com/jobs-to-be-done-meetup-switzerland/) here in Switzerland."
 created_at: "2018-04-03"
 published: true
 ---